marcossilvestrini/learning-lpic-2-202-450/Vagrant/FS/README.md

 ## About Project

-This project up a stack of HTTP server for labs.
+This project up a stack of File share servers with Samba and NFS for labs.

 ## Whats is?

-In this project, I up a stack of HTTP server with apache and nginx.
+In this project, I up a stack of File share servers with Samba and NFS.

 ### Vagrant